Skip to content

 Nature of Zell am See

-The surroundings of Zell am See are characterized by diverse natural habitats, reaching from the lake itself, to a wide array of swamps and grasslands.
+The surroundings of Zell am See are characterized by diverse natural habitats, reaching from the lake itself to a wide array of swamps and grasslands.
 The higher you go the more nature is changing as well.
-At around 3.000 meters eternal ice is covering the moutaintops, like white rooftops they stand protective over this magnificent land.
+At around 3.000 meters, eternal ice covers the mountaintops; like white rooftops, they stand protective over this magnificent land.

 Zell am See: Lake in the Alps